Not all content is created equal.

 As we’ll discuss below, successful DTC content strategies target multiple channels and websites.
 When a potential customer has a question that might lead them to purchasing your product, you must know where they are going to ask it, and what existing sites are answering it.

-Understanding the questions customers have allows you to create useful content, while understanding where they find answers to their questions allows you to create a strategy for where to post your content.
 “The modern customer journey is not linear,” explains Darshan Somahshekar, founder of Unscrambled Words.
 “They look for information on multiple websites, review forums, customer communities, etc. before framing an opinion.
 Knowing where to post and what type of content to post will make a huge difference to content’s effectiveness“.

 3. What are the primary factors influencing customers’ decision making?